tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/pig_latinize/README.md

         * If your candidate makes other suggestions but misses this one, simply let them know that their suggestions were good, but that this is the implementation you're looking for.

-* **Note**: You don't need your candidate to implement this, yet—the conceptual solution is enough for now.
+* **Note**: You don't need your candidate to implement this just yet — the conceptual solution is enough for now.
 When your candidate gets the answer, or when you reveal it, explain this, and move on to the next prompt.

 * **Prompt**: How would you deal with punctuation?
 For example, does your function properly deal with "fish."?